8 Questions You Should Ask A Potential IB Physics Tutor

 There's definitely a temptation to find a recent graduate of IB, perhaps somebody who's got a seven in IB physics, 45 score overall.
 You see theses students advertising their skills in IB Students Worldwide Facebook group and on Reddit and so on.

-Actually, a erect graduate of the IB is quite a tempting prospect, right?
+Actually, a recent graduate of the IB is quite a tempting prospect, right?

 The IB physics specification will be very clear in their mind and they're obviously quite good at exam technique BUT are they any good at teaching?